cdoesprogramming/CV/README.md

 #### Makers Academy (January 2022 to April 2022)
 An intensive and highly selective 16 week coding programme.
 - Fullstack web development
-- Frequent Pair programming to build projects, problem solve efficiently and debug code with a focus on working agilely.
+- Frequent pair programming to build projects, problem solve efficiently and debug code with a focus on working agilely.
 - Group projects focusing on high quality work with clean, buildable code and effective teamwork.
-- The fundamentals of Object, Oriendted Programming, Test Driven Development and Model, View, Controller framework
+- The fundamentals of Object, Oriented Programming, Test Driven Development and Model, View, Controller framework.
-- Project Management of group work using tools such as Kanban board and GitHub Projects
+- Project Management of group work using tools such as Kanban board and GitHub Projects.
 - Ruby (RSpec, Capybara, Sinatra)
 - JavaScript (Jest, Node, React, Express, Cypress)
 - SQL (PostgreSQL, TablePlus)